k-lock/Unity3D/README.md

  * **Defender V.0.3** - Unity3D tower defense ai pathfinding project.
  * **Skate V.1.1** - GameObject Controller for a skateboard game.
 (Wheelcollider)
  * **kFOV** - Field of View Mesh Modifier - Cutting out colliding meshes.

- and ...
+ * **kMultiplyEditor** - A beta version of an editor extension for comfortable cloning gameobjects in the scene view. and ...